Friends of Grand Plaza

 We couldn’t be more proud to have Bill out-and-about in the centre every day.
 He’s been a part of the Grand Plaza family for over five years, and is happiest when helping someone out.

-He goes the extra mile to keep everything looking ‘just right’, happily gives people directions to get where they need to be and does his best to make everyone’s day just
+He goes the extra mile to keep everything looking ‘just right’, happily gives people directions to get where they need to be and does his best to make everyone’s day just that bit better.

 How does Bill go the extra mile?
 We are glad you asked.
 On Christmas Day, Bill and some of his workmates gathered to enjoy a festive lunch together.
 They had the perfect spread all ready to go, but instead decided to relocate the lunch to Grand Plaza in order to share with a colleague who was working that day.
 The reason?
 Bill didn’t want his mate to spend the day alone, and in an empty centre.